tarwn/lessthandot-hugo/blogs/content/posts/2013-01-19-creating-statistics-manually-duplicate-statistics.md

-At the time of this table’s creation, you may already know that colint is going to be needed in a predicate form.
+At the time of this table's creation, you may already know that colint is going to be needed in a predicate form.
 At this time you could create your own statistics on colint.

 sql
 CREATE STATISTICS colint_cover ON [dbo].[testarea]([colint])